stellaw1/vim-cheatsheet/README.md

 # Vim Cheatsheet

-One commange a day, keeps the confusion away.
+One command a day, keeps the confusion away.

 ## File
 | Command       | Usage             |